 The Academy of Osseointegration Innovation in Implant Sciences Award is jointly sponsored by the International Association for Dental Research (IADR) and the Academy of Osseointegration (AO), with funding provided exclusively by the AO.

-The IADR mission is to advance research and increase knowledge for the improvement of oral health worldwide.
+The IADR mission is to drive dental, oral and craniofacial research for health and well-being worldwide.
 It does so through its Divisions and Sections as well as in partnership with international dental associations, industry, health agencies, and scientific and educational professional organizations.
 The Academy of Osseointegration is an international multi-disciplinary dental implant organization with a mission that exists to bring together individuals of different backgrounds in order to share experience and knowledge regarding dental implants.
 Academy members share the common goal of moving the field of osseointegrated implants forward through clinical and evidence-based research and education.
 The mission of the AO is to advance oral health and well being by disseminating state-of-the-art clinical and scientific knowledge of implant dentistry and tissue engineering.

 For the purposes of this Award Program, applications must relate to some phase of implant therapy (diagnosis, device or procedure) that advances scientific knowledge of implant dentistry or tissue engineering.